Introduction to the openTELEMAC-MASCARET system installation

 If you are beginner we advise to first install the system without the parallel setup, this will make things simpler, and you can always add it later.

 You will probably like to have a FORTAN compiler installed.
 The reason for this is simple: although it is possible to download a pre-compiled version of the system, you are then 'limited' to the standard functions (although these are already extensive).
 In practice, studies you will undertake may involve tailoring the code to your specific needs, and then re-compiling the system.
-This is what makes TELEMAC such a powerful tool.
+This is what makes TELEMAC-MASCARET such a powerful tool.

 As for mesh builders, graphical interfaces and post-processors: it is really your preference.
 It may be worth downloading a few and choose the one that suits you best.